Leannelb/BigData/BigDataNotes_week5.md

     Are there any circumstances where failure of big data may have an effect on a wide population?

 # 5.1.1 Subsets
-Hi, today we're going to be talking about subsets and subsets of big data sets.
+- Simpsons paradox
-So, we're going to start out by talking about the Simpsons paradox.
-So, Simpsons paradox has two elements to it.
-The first one is that data is not additive, and data sets are not additive.
+has two elements to it.
+- data is not additive, and data sets are not additive.
-So, what do we mean by this?
-Essentially, what is true in a subset is not necessarily true when you bring that data back together.
-Let's take a look at an example and see if we can figure out what we mean here.
-So, if we took subset number one, let's say this is a campus of a university, and on that campus, we have 80% men and 20% women in that campus.
+-  Essentially, what is true in a subset is not necessarily true when you bring that data back together.
+-  if we took subset number one, let's say this is a campus of a university, and on that campus, we have 80% men and 20% women in that campus.
-But we then have subset two.
+- But we then have subset two.
 Subset two is of a different campus.
 So, we have campus two and campus two has 80% women and 20% men.
 When we then bring those datasets together, and feed them into our combined data set, our overall result would say that we have 50% men and 50% women.